Grouse Mountain: The Eye of the Wind

 Grouse Mountain has built an observation deck on a 1.5 megawatt wind turbine of Leitwind LTW77-1500 type with 65 metres hub height and 76.8 metres rotor diameter at the peak of the resort.
 The facility, which is anticipated to eventually supply 25% of the resort's electricity, is the first wind turbine built in North America in a high altitude location.
 The design was recognized in the 2011 Consulting Engineers of British Columbia "Awards for Engineering Excellence".

 Construction of the turbine began in September 2008 as a participation between Grouse Mountain and Italy's Leitwind Technology.
-It was inaugurated on February 5, 2010, by BC Premier Gordon Campbell prior to the Vancouver 2010 Winter Games.
+It was inaugurated on February 5, 2010, by Premier of British Columbia Gordon Campbell prior to the 2010 Winter Olympics.
 Tours of the facility officially began on February 26, 2010, and the turbine was connected to BC Hydro's transmission system on September 22, 2010.

 The turbine weighs more than 250 tonnes and rises 65 metres from its base to the top of the tower.
 Three 37.4 metre, fiberglass reinforced polyester blades sweep an area of 4,657 square metres.

 The project has had its difficulties: a dispute with BC Hydro over safety equipment was not resolved until late 2010, so the project generated no useful power until then.
 The turbine is conspicuously visible from much of the city of Vancouver, and some are ambivalent about its effect on the skyline.
 There were also concerns about the rapidly moving turbine blades hitting wildlife, but as of 2015, no bird or bat deaths had been observed.
 The turbine foundation created a home for the American pika.

 Questions were also raised about claims made by Grouse Mountain Resorts about the power generation capability of the mill, estimated by GMR at 25% of the resort's needs, or enough energy to power 400 homes.